thiagoolsilva/twitterKtx/README.md

 1. First of all, you must get a valid oauth2bearer token running the follow `curl` code.

-The INSERT_YOUR_TOKEN_HERE  is a token in base64 composed by consumer key and secret.
-For more details go to [twitter](https://developer.twitter.com/en/docs/basics/authentication/oauth-2-0)

 ```
 curl -X POST \